Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 The space is cozy and well-suited for a slower-paced evening, whether you’re splitting a bottle or working through a few glasses paired with tapas-style dishes.
 Expect classic pairings like charcuterie, cheeses, and Spanish-inspired bites that complement the wine list rather than compete with it.

-If you’re looking to branch out from New York State wines or explore more European selections while still staying in Beacon, Estilo y Vino adds variety to the town’s wine bar lineup.
+If you want to branch out from New York State wines or explore more European selections while still staying in Beacon, Estilo y Vino adds variety to the town’s wine bar lineup.

 The Roundhouse